brianhouse/ART212/next.md

 - use a ESP on the other side too?
 - “spooky action” and have an established set of inputs on one esp32 and outputs on the other ... doesn't have to be 1-1 time wise, does it?
 - explicitly split weeks into gathering / representing
-- have a (short) menu of sensors with wiring examples showing the ESP32 and Arduino code, input(distance/presence ie motion, FSR/touch, light, sound, temp-humidity, heartbeat, distance), output(motor, neopixel, LED, piezo sound)
+- have a (short) menu of sensors with wiring examples showing the ESP32 and Arduino code, input(distance/presence ie motion, proximity, FSR/touch, light, sound, temp-humidity, heartbeat, distance), output(motor, neopixel, LED, piezo sound)
 - use fritzing
 - need tilt sensor / vibration example
+- need working proximity
 - need distance example
 - more links to adafruit guides
+- presentation should not be front of the room. should be placards.
+- filter all 4095s as error
+- sound should use FFT

 stock:
 - batteries, sound sensors, motion sensors